CodeGradox/emoji-downloader/README.md

-# Download all emoji to a file
+# Download emoji to a file

+Uses version 13.0 emojis from https://unicode.org/.

 Generate the emoji file:
 ```